awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-cloudwatch.md

 1. For **Value Source**, choose the location from which Amazon SES obtains the dimensions\.
 The following value sources are available:

    + **Message Tag** – Amazon SES retrieves the dimension name and value from a message tag that you specified using an `X-SES-MESSAGE-TAGS` header or a parameter to the API\.
-For more information about adding message tags to your email, see [[ERROR] BAD/MISSING LINK TEXT](event-publishing-send-email.md)\.
+For more information about adding message tags to your email, see [Step 3: Send Email Using Amazon SES Event Publishing](event-publishing-send-email.md)\.

    + **Email Header** – Amazon SES retrieves the dimension name and value from a header in the email\.
 **Note**